-1. What do you look for in applications?
+2. What do you look for in CDS applications?

-When evaluating projects, many factors are considered, including, but not limited to:
+When evaluating projects, many factors are considered including, but not limited to:

-- A well-thought out, detailed, and complete application; - A demonstrated need for funding; - The capacity of your organization to carry out a federal grant; - Strong community support, including letters of support from community and state affiliates; - Access to additional sources of funding beyond CDS funds - O Depending on what agency account your applying to, there could be a local match requirement may need to be satisfied.
+- A well-thought out, detailed, and complete application; - A demonstrated need for funding; - The capacity of your organization to carry out a federal grant; - Strong community support, including letters of support from community and state affiliates; - Access to additional sources of funding beyond CDS funds - Depending on what agency account your applying to, there could be a local match requirement that may need to be satisfied (Ex.
+USDA Rural Development).

-2. Can I reach out to Senator Fetterman's office to discuss a project before the application is due?
+3. Can I reach out to Senator Fetterman's office to discuss a project before the application is due?

 Yes!
-We encourage you to reach out to our office prior to submitting your application.
-Working with our team before you submit an application will allow us to provide guidance on the feasibility of projects and helps to ensure your project is eligible.
+We encourage you to reach out to our staff prior to submitting your application.
+Working with our team before submit allows us to provide guidance on the feasibility your project and helps ensure your request is eligible.
+Given limited time available, you may not be able to secure a meeting time before our May 2nd deadline.
+Rest assured that a staff meeting is not required for your application to be reviewed.
+You may also receive outreach from a member of staff to clarify certain items in your application.

-3. Do you coordinate with the other Pennsylvania delegation offices?
+4. Do you coordinate with the other Pennsylvania delegation offices?

 Yes, Senator Fetterman and his office coordinates with other Pennsylvania Congressional offices, regardless of political party, and often share projects with one another.
-We try to align our requests as much as possible because these coordination efforts yield more CDS funding for Pennsylvania.
+We try to align our requests as much as possible to yield more CDS funding for Pennsylvania.

-4. Is my organization eligible to submit again if it has previously received CDS funds?
+5. Is my organization eligible to submit again if it has previously received CDS funds?